Peter Hough

 Uphill climbs slows the pace

 On average we walk 2.5 miles an hour, but a walk with climbing will take longer because of the slower pace.
-A walking club may have parameters to suit different abilities, for instance a moderate walk might be around 9 miles and 1500' of total climbing.
+A walking club may have parameters to suit different abilities, for instance a moderate walk might be around 9 miles and up to 1500' of total climbing.
 So work out the parameters for your target group and you're ready to start.
 All that's missing is the walk!

 How To Find A Walk